CGrannan/building-boardgame-recommendation-systems/README.md

 ## Topic Requirements

-Your project should answer one or more questions related to a single topic.
-You are completely free to choose any project topic that interests you, but keep in mind that you will need to source your own data - you will complete this project end-to-end.
+Your project should develop a data product or analysis related to a single topic.
+You are completely free to choose any topic that interests you, but keep in mind that you will need to complete this project end-to-end, including sourcing your own data.
 When choosing a topic, think through these questions:

-* What are the possible outcomes you think you will find?
+* What would I be motivated to work on?
+* What data could I use?
-* How could a company or individual make use of your findings to benefit them?
-What about your findings are _actionable_?
+* How could an individual or organization use my product or findings?
-* What will I be able to answer in a feasible amount of time?
+* What will I be able to accomplish in the time I have available?
-* What would I be able and motivated to continue working on even after completing Flatiron School?
+* What challenges do I foresee with this project?

 ## Technical Requirements